 MPC is a growing congregation of the Presbyterian Church in America (PCA) located in northern Virginia, just outside of Washington D.C.
-Our vision is to glorify and enjoy God by making disciples who make a difference through grace-filled worship, community, and missions.
+Our vision is to glorify and enjoy God by making disciples who make a difference through worship, community, and missions.
 God has grown our church by over 40% in the last several years, and we're continuing to grow with now over 2,000 members.
-In addition to this growth within our own walls, we are currently overseeing 2 church plants in the greater D.C. area.
-We currently hold 5 Sunday services each week (not including our church plants) with multiple worship leaders and teams made up of over 100 volunteer and paid musicians.
-We also anticipate launching a new multisite congregation in the spring of 2019.
+In addition to this growth within our own walls, we are currently overseeing 3 church plants in the greater D.C. area.
+We currently hold 6 Sunday services each week (not including our church plants) with multiple worship leaders and teams made up of over 100 volunteer and paid musicians.
 More information about MPC can be found at www.mcleanpres.org